DigitalPublishingToolkit/TOD15-Online-Courtship/md/02_Cocks_Pre-History.md

 [^2_Cocks_Pre-History_11]: Curtis, *An Authentic and Faithful History of the Mysterious
     Murder of Maria Marten*, 400.

-[^2_Cocks_Pre-History_12]: On the German press see Karl-Christian Fuhrer, *Contradicting
+[^2_Cocks_Pre-History_12]: On the German press see Karl-Christian Fuhrer, Contradicting
-    Nazi Propaganda: Classified Advertisements as Documents of Jewish Life in Nazi Germany, 1933-1938*, Media History 18:1 (February 2012): 65-76.
+    Nazi Propaganda: Classified Advertisements as Documents of Jewish Life in Nazi Germany, 1933-1938, *Media History* 18:1 (February 2012): 65-76.

 [^2_Cocks_Pre-History_13]: Twenty-two different papers are listed in the British Library